 That was very poetic.
 It reminded me of Spiro Agnew with his “nattering nabobs of negativism.”
 So I have to congratulate Mr. Peterson for that.
 However, everything else he said is rankest nonsense.
 To begin with, the General Assembly resolution that recommended the partition of PALESTINE, the country of the Palestinians, which does exist, contrary to what Peterson and other lunatics sometimes try to claim, to excuse the genocide – they don’t WANT Palestine or any Palestinians to exist, they’re committing genocide against it to get rid of it – but it does exist, it has always existed.
 And that General Assembly resolution in 1948 was non-binding.
 It was never voted on by the Security Council.
 Therefore, the State of Israel has absolutely no legitimacy in the eyes of the United Nations or international law.
 There is no such state.
 But the world has essentially accepted that these genocidal settler-colonial invaders, through sheer force of arms, and through mass murdering many of their victims and expelling the rest, will be able to stay there.
 So the overall consensus view of the international community today is that the so-called state of Israel can be allowed to exist, in peace, on the land that it occupied up until 1967.
 But, this consensus position continues – and this is the position of every country in the world, every legitimate country in the world, including the United States – that not one square inch of land outside the pre-1967 borders can ever belong to the state of Israel.

 (Watch the full debate, including more amazing rejoinders from Mr. Peterson, in the window embedded above.)

-Posted by Kevin Barrett on September 27, 2016, With 7825 Reads Filed under Democracy & Elections, Of Interest.
+Posted by Kevin Barrett on September 27, 2016, With 7914 Reads Filed under Democracy & Elections, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.